Honey Cardamom Scones, Chai Scones, and Earl Gray Tea Scones

 Honey Cardamom Scones

 There is something so special about having warm biscuits or scones in the morning.
-I have them for breakfast often because I usually take some help from Bisquick.
+I can have them for breakfast often because I take some help from Bisquick.
 I also cook them in the toaster oven, which preheats quickly and doesn't heat up the whole house.
 I also love to add chia seeds to my scones.
 They add a poppyseed-like texture and a bit of extra nutrition.
-I like to make 5-6 giant scones out of this for a hearty breakfast.
+I like to make six giant scones out of this for several hearty breakfasts.
 Here are some variations I love:

 Cardamom is one of my favorite spices.
 It has such an exotic, spicy, flowery quality to it.
 My honey cardamom scones really showcase its flavor well.